redhat-et/transmission/README.md

 For example, to serve as drop-in replacement for Fedora's `zezere-ignition` agent, one would use a URL like `http://my.zezere-service.net/netboot/${arch}/ignition/${mac}`.

 ### Device Management Protocol
+Transmission currently supports two protocols for transporting changes:

-Transmission currently uses the `Ignition` protocol for transporting changes, more specifically a subset of the Ignition v3.2.0 spec.
+By default, it uses the `Ignition` protocol for transporting changes, more specifically a subset of the Ignition v3.2.0 spec.
 Ignition was designed for machine provisioning and to be run from initramfs, where it can apply changes (like disk partitioning) that aren't easily done post-provisioning.

 Transmission is currently limited to processing the following Ignition objects:
 ```